varnishcache/varnish-cache/doc/sphinx/reference/vsm.rst

 When you open a file in "append" mode, the operating system guarantees that whatever you write will not overwrite existing data in the file.
-The neat result of this is that multiple procesess or threads writing to the same file does not even need to know about each other, it all works just as you would expect.
+The neat result of this is that multiple processes or threads writing to the same file does not even need to know about each other, it all works just as you would expect.